bmw-tech/widget_driver/widget_driver/README.md

       }
     ```

-4. This requires us to override `updateProvidedProperties(...)` which gets called on state updates.
+4. This requires us to override `updateDriverProvidedProperties(...)` which gets called on state updates.
 That way we can respond to new values to our provided properties.
 (Technical Note: This is because the Driver does not get rebuilt on state updates.
 And a call to `notifyWidget()` is not necessary, this function gets called before the widget shows the new data.)

     ```dart
     @GenerateTestDriver()